File: What is vegan leather?

 What is your professional background?

-I studied fashion design in Paris (Duperré school) but I have always divided my time between creation in design and pure artistic creation.
+I studied fashion design in Paris (Duperré school) but I have always divided my time between design creation and pure artistic creation.
 I paint every day.

-I think that thanks to this double journey, I breathe something personal into the spirit of the brand that I created.
-I worked for other creators before Good Guys, and it was this artistic freedom that I missed.
+I think that through this dual background, I breathe something personal into the spirit of the brand I created.
+I worked for other designers before Good Guys, and it was this artistic freedom that I was missing.

 What led you to found “Good Guys Don't Wear Leather” in 2011 and why did you choose this name (even if it is quite explicit…)?

 I had already been a vegetarian myself for a long time.
-I was faced with limited and poor clothing choices every day.
-Clearly, without skin, without leather, I couldn't find anything fitting or of quality.
+I was confronted every day with limited and mediocre clothing choices.
+In short, without skin, without leather, I could not find anything that was becoming or of quality.
 As a shoe designer, the solution was within my reach: I could create my own models, according to my tastes, my requirements, my ideas and my feelings.

 From the Good Guys Summer 2017 collection.

-The world changes quickly, but when I started Good Guys, being vegan meant wearing canvas sneakers or plastic clogs.
+The world is changing fast, but when I created Good Guys, being vegan meant wearing canvas sneakers or plastic clogs.
 I had to do something.
-It was not easy to establish quality criteria with new materials, to find manufacturers who understood that I was not looking for a poor solution, but that my goal was to surpass the standards of the time.
+It was not easy to establish quality criteria with new materials, to find manufacturers who understood that I was not looking for a miserable solution, but that my goal was to surpass the standards of the time.

 What is the spirit of the brand and what is its positioning?

-Beautiful shoes, comfortable, stylish and simple, without killing or torturing animals, without flouting labor laws, and polluting as little as possible.
+Beautiful, comfortable, stylish and simple shoes, without killing or torturing animals, without flouting labor laws, and polluting as little as possible.

 Assuming your status as a vegan brand, you do not use any animal raw materials.
-So what materials make up your products?
-Are they hard to find?
+What materials are used in your products?
+Are they difficult to find?

-I had to figure out all the materials I use for Good Guys.
+I had to discover all the materials I use for Good Guys.

-I use high technical performance, breathable, eco-friendly microfibers.
-These materials are in the field of innovation - even luxury - used for automobile racing or the conquest of space.
+I use high-performance technical, breathable, eco-friendly microfibers.
+These materials are from the field of innovation - luxury even - used for car racing or space exploration.
 Obviously, these high standards come at a price.
-Few brands use them and, for certain materials, I am the first to use them in fashion.
+Few brands use them and, for some materials, I am the first to use them in fashion.

 My shoes are the result of research that I intend to push further and further.
-I have to pay attention to the absence of animal products at all stages: the glue, the laces, the sole....
+I have to be careful to avoid animal products at all stages: glue, laces, soles...
 It's restrictive, but for a good cause.
 Most often, the solutions I find increase the quality of the shoe.
-The “PETA approved” label is not distributed to anyone, I have to be serious and respect my commitments.
+The "PETA approved" label is not distributed to just anyone, I have to be serious and respect my commitments.

-PETA named Good Guys “Best Vegan Shoes for Men.”
+PETA named Good Guys the “Best Vegan Shoes for Men.”

-You have your parts produced in Portugal.
+You have your pieces produced in Portugal.
 Why did you choose this country?
 Do you encounter any particular difficulties in making this type of item?

 I had seen a lot of abuse in the factories of the brands I worked for.
 I wanted a place where workers were treated well.

-I saw factories in England, Spain, Italy, but it was in Portugal that I found a competent, enthusiastic team who seemed quite happy to me.
+I saw factories in England, Spain, Italy, but it was in Portugal that I found a competent, enthusiastic team that seemed quite happy to me.
 The factory I found made shoes by hand, with respect for well-being.
-I now had to explain to them the principle of the vegan brand, which they respected.
+Now I had to explain to them the principle of a vegan brand, which they respected.

-Together, through many attempts, we were able to invent our technique and our blends.
+Together, through many attempts, we were able to invent our technique and our assemblies.
 I brought them new materials and the learning phase was interesting.
-Now we are operating normally.
+Now, we operate normally.
 I even believe that thanks to my brand, they have more or less become the European specialists in vegan manufacturing.

-What is the ecological footprint of the production process of your shoes compared to that of real leather shoes?
+What is the ecological footprint of the production process of your shoes compared to that of genuine leather shoes?

 The leather industry is very harmful.
-Replacing leather is a huge step forward from an environmental perspective.
+Replacing leather is a huge step forward from an environmental point of view.

 Afterwards, for each step, I do research so that my techniques are as eco-friendly as possible.
-Knowing that the manufacturing and consumption of new products always has an impact on the environment, I try to reduce it as much as possible.
-The more my business grows, the more I can devote part of my effort to this research.
+Knowing that the manufacture and consumption of new products always has an impact on the environment, I try to reduce it as much as possible.
+The more my company grows, the more I can devote part of my effort to this research.

-The so-called vegan fashion market has been booming in recent years.
-Do you think this is a temporary trend or a more profound change in society?
+The so-called vegan fashion market has been booming for a few years now.
+Do you think it is a passing trend or a deeper change in society?

 Society will make a choice, I think.

 Either it will continue this destructive madness, or it will adapt and progress.
-If we choose progress, vegan fashion will become fashion number 1 thanks to our research.
-Otherwise, we will continue to live as if there is no tomorrow... until it does.
+If we choose progress, vegan fashion will become the number 1 fashion thanks to our research.
+Otherwise, we will continue to live as if tomorrow does not exist... until it does.

 On this subject, Marion recommends the film Cowspiracy.

-Ultimately, what innovations could benefit vegan leather and its notoriety?
+In the long term, what innovations could benefit vegan leather and its reputation?
 Is investment in R&D significant on a market scale?

-I also think that the generalization of Vegan fashion will lead to technical progress, but also to a drop in prices, which would be really great.
+I also think that the generalization of Vegan fashion will bring technical progress, but also a drop in prices, which would be really great.

 What is the proportion of non-vegan people in your community?
-How do you explain it?
+How do you explain this?

 There is no entry questionnaire, as you might expect, so I can't speak to precise proportions.
-As I communicate with my clients, however, I realize that there are all sorts of reasons that lead them to Good Guys.
+However, in communicating with my clients, I realize that all sorts of reasons lead them to Good Guys.

 Many are vegan, of course.
-Others had been looking for cowboy boots that weren't out of style for ten years, or elegant sandals for a wedding...
-Some discovered me when the British actress Emma Watson named me among her favorite brands.
+Others have been looking for cowboy boots that aren't outdated for ten years, or elegant sandals for a wedding...
+Some discovered me when British actress Emma Watson listed me among her favorite brands.

-It seems to me that my audience is very broad, very diverse, and I find that very good.
+It seems to me that my audience is very broad, very diverse, and I think that's great.

 What do you say to those who consider veganism to be a radical or even extremist position?

 What to answer?
-Personally, I find it rather extreme to destroy our planet, to massacre animals for no reason, to disregard suffering and respect for nature...
+Personally, I find it rather extreme to destroy our planet, to massacre animals without reason, to disregard suffering and respect for nature...

 That said, with Good Guys, I understood that you don't impose your ideas on others.
 I offer shoes but I don't do politics.
-I came to vegetarianism on my own and feel that in general, it's the only way to make important decisions: on your own.
+I came to vegetarianism on my own and I feel that in general, it's the only way to make important decisions: by yourself.

 We have to do it.
 It is an obligation and a responsibility.
-By trying, researching, spending time, energy and money so that the quality of the products always increases...
-But not to the detriment of people, or nature.
+By trying, by researching, by spending time, energy and money so that the quality of the products always increases...
+But not at the expense of men, or nature.

 What's next for "Good Guys" and what can we wish you for the future?